fg0611/lylab-test/README.md

 Credits inside the DB must be below $50,000 in order to be handled by the employee.

-The current Credit model structure is:
+The current Credit model schema/table is:

 ```
  id | client_id |  amount  | sbs_debt  | ai_index | sentinel_index | status